CSC207-UofT/course-project-26/phase0/ProgressReport.md

-# Progress Report for UofT Secondhand Book.Book MarketPlace
+# Progress Report for UofT Secondhand Book MarketPlace

 ## Specification Summary
 Our purpose is to create a secondary hand book platform that connects students who wish to sell their book to potential